Hack-Time/hack-time.github.io/2018/HackPKU/Tech-Support/README.md

-# Tech-Support
+# HackPKU 2018 - Tech Support

-The technical support of HackPKU 2018.
+- The technical support of HackPKU 2018.
+- For more, you can visit: [hack-time.github.io](https://hack-time.github.io)

 ## Momenta